microsoft/CsWinRT/README.md

 ## What's New

 [CsWinRT v1.0](https://github.com/microsoft/CsWinRT/releases/tag/1.0.1.201020.1) is our latest public release, and is compatible with the .NET 5 RTM SDK.
 We may have preview releases to address specific bug fixes before v1.1.
-Details on the latest changes and versions can be found on the [release notes page](https://github.com/microsoft/CsWinRT/releases).
+Details on breaking changes and known issues can be found on the [release notes page](https://github.com/microsoft/CsWinRT/releases).

-**Breaking Changes**:
-C#/WinRT breaking changes for .NET 5 RC2 are listed [here](docs/breakingchanges-rc2.md).

 ## Developer Guidance